 And while we’re talking about things I love that will end soon, check out my Virgin Atlantic Upper Class review, written after the airline announced it would stop flying between Sydney and Hong Kong, and the Last Chance to Cruise on Celebrity Century story.

 Love trains?
-You may also want to read about going to Machu Picchu in style on Belmond’s Hiram Bingham, find out about one of the most spectacular rail journeys in the world, the Oslo to Bergen railway in Norway, or the Los Angeles to San Diego train, the Pacific Surfliner.
+You may also want to read about taking the Venice Simplon Orient Express from London to Berlin, or going to Machu Picchu in style on Belmond’s Hiram Bingham, find out about one of the most spectacular rail journeys in the world, the Oslo to Bergen railway in Norway, or the Los Angeles to San Diego train, the Pacific Surfliner.
 Or perhaps you’d like to pay a visit to the Trainworks museum outside Sydney.